Motade/International-Breweries/README.md

 ## Dependencies
-The project utilized Postgres SQL for data analysis:
+The project utilized Postgres SQL for data analysis